What is blockchain?

 Being a one-way function means that it is almost impossible to calculate what was the input from the output.
 One can only guess what the input was, but the odds of guessing it right are extremely low.
 This is one of the reasons why Bitcoin's blockchain is secure.

 Now that we know what the algorithm does, let's demonstrate how a blockchain works with a simple example of a transaction.

 Imagine that we have Alice and Bob along with their Bitcoin balance.
 Let's say Alice owes Bob 2 Bitcoins.

 For Alice to send Bob that 2 bitcoin, Alice broadcasts a message with the transaction that she wants to make to all the miners in the network.

-Once the miners are sure that the transaction is valid they can put it in a block along with many other transactions and attempt to mine the block.
+Once the miners are sure that the transaction is valid, they can put it in a block along with many other transactions and attempt to mine the block.
 This is done by putting the block through the SHA-256 algorithm.
-The output needs to start with a certain amount on 0's in order to be considered valid.
-The amount of 0's needed depends on what's called the "difficulty" which changes depending on how much computing power there is on the network.
+The output needs to start with a certain amount of 0's in order to be considered valid.
+The amount of 0's needed depends on what's called the "difficulty," which changes depending on how much computing power there is on the network.

-Every miner has their own copy of the blockchain on their computer and everyone trusts whichever blockchain that has the most computational work put into it, the longest blockchain.
-If a miner changes a transaction in a previous block, the output hash for that block will change which leads to all the hashes after it changing as well due to the blocks being liked with hashes.
-The miner would have to redo all of the work in order to make anyone accept he's blockchain as the right one.
-So if a miner wanted to cheat he would need more than 50% of the networks computing power which is very unlikely.
-Network attacks like this are thereby called 51% attacks
+Every miner has their own copy of the blockchain on their computer, and everyone trusts whichever blockchain that has the most computational work put into it, the longest blockchain.
+If a miner changes a transaction in a previous block, the output hash for that block will change, which leads to all the hashes after it changing as well due to the blocks being liked with hashes.
+The miner would have to redo all of the work in order to make anyone accept his blockchain as the right one.
+So if a miner wanted to cheat, he would need more than 50% of the network's computing power, which is very unlikely.
+Network attacks like this are thereby called 51% attacks.